-- Car spaces are a minimum of 2.6 metres wide x 5.5 metres long. - Minimum aisle width of 6.6 metres has been provided.

-- The long blind aisle has been provided with a 1-metre-wide blind aisle extension and suitable turning bay to facilitate convenient forward entry and exit from the site. - A clearly defined pedestrian ramp and footpath from the car park to the building entry has been provided within the car park.
+- Car spaces are 2.6 metres wide x 5.5 metres long. - Minimum aisle widths of 7 metres have been provided. - The only blind aisle is only 6 spaces long and has been provided with a 1-metre-wide blind aisle extension. - Circulation around the car park is excellent with convenient forward entry and exit from the site easily achieved. - Suitable protection blisters have been provided at the end of parking bays; and - A clearly defined pedestrian linkage through the customer car park and from the adjoining streets has been provided directing customers to the supermarket entry via a safe walkway.